normvcr/BLDEV/README.md

 Hierarchical C++ build environment using only Make files and simple utilities.
 Includes auto C++ IO source code generation for enums and simple struxts &amp; classes.

 ## Introduction
-The BLDEV system offers the software engineer a build environment without any layers between him/her and the Makefiles that control what gets done.
-If your source code is a hierarchy of folders, the main tool, *bldev*, constructs a parallel hierarchy of developeent folders where the building takes place.
-For any source folder that contains a Makefile.in, the corresponding development folder will contain a Makefile that includes the Makefile.in and various configuration Make files.

-If BLDEV is not yet installed on your machine, a bootstrap process is used to build *bldev*.
-Another utility that is built during the bootstrap process is *setdev*, which is used to create devleopment windows (xterm on Linux, and command prompt on Windows), that makes it convenient to separate different build environments e.g. Debug and Release.
-It does this by allowing custom colours for the background and text, and putting a custom title into the development window.
-Also, the user may write a script (Shell script on Linux, and Batch file on Windows) that is used to intiialize the run-time of the developement window e.g. to add shared object lcoations to the PATH variable.
+The BLDEV system is a wrapper around bare Makefiles, and manages a hierarchy of source code folders.
+BLDEV is not a replacement for the many excellent more fully-featured build system such as autotools, cmake or bazel.
+Nonetheless, with BLDEV you may develop sophisticated applications, with different flavours e.g. Debug and Release, being conveniently separated from each other.
+BLDEV has been used on Linux and Windows.
+Since BLDEV uses only simple C++ utilities, which are part of the BLDEV distribution, and native scripting (Bourne shell on Linux and Command prompt on Windows), it is straight forward to port/extend BLDEV to other platforms.

-## Source code generation
+### Source code generation
 Optionally, the user may install the Clang/LLVM libraries, in order to build the *iogen* utility.  *iogen* parses enums and simple structs &amp; classes to create standard C++ iostream insertion/extraction operators.
 This is particularly useful for using structs to hold parameter values.
 Another utility, *meconv*, relies on gcc, rather than Clang/LLVN, and converts a set of C++ prerprocessor values into enum values.

 ## Documentation
-The **Building.md** file contains details on the bootstrap process.
-The **BuildEnvironment.pdf** describes how to use BLDEV.
+The **Building.md** file describes, in detail, how to install BLDEV on a machine which does not yet have the BLDEV utilities.

+The document, **BuildEnvironment.pdf** reviews the installation of BLDEV, and goes into detail on the regular usage of BLDEV.

+## Source code
+The source code for BLDEV resides on the parent project, normcr/Projects, where the entire Proejects source may be obtained.
+Alternatively, the BLDEV-specific source code may be obtained using the script cloneBLDEV, which extracts the needed source files from the Projects repository, making use of the sparse-checkout feature of git.